TODDLERS CRYING IN THE NIGHT – WHAT SHOULD PARENTS DO?

 Be patient and understanding.

-Dealing with a crying toddler at night may pose a challenge, but you must be patient and understanding as a parent.
+Dealing with a crying child at night may pose a challenge, but you must be patient and understanding as a parent.
 Remember that this is a distinct stage of toddlerhood, and with time, your child will eventually learn to sleep undisturbed through the night.
 Be patient and understanding, and remember that your reassurance and comfort can make a big difference in your child’s well-being.

 How To Cultivate Reading Habit In Children? (tipsforalifetime.com)